Long-range last-passage percolation on the line: Acknowledgements

 \section{Acknowledgements}

 JM and SF were supported by the EPSRC.
 PS was supported by a ``DAAD Doktorandenstipendium'' and the EPSRC.
 We would like to thank the Department of Statistics, University of Oxford, the Isaac Newton Institute for Mathematical Sciences, University of Cambridge, and the Mathematische Forschungsinstitut Oberwolfach for their support.
+We thank the referee for a careful reading of the manuscript and for valuable comments and suggestions.

 \\[5mm]